Need help with the legalese around Washington nanny tax rules? Trying to figure out how to pay your household employee the right way?

 If you decide to go this route, we’ve put together a Sample Nanny Contract.
 This should give you a good idea of the issues that are usually covered.

-The Seattle minimum wage rate for 2020 is $15.75 per hour.
+The Seattle minimum wage is $16.69 per hour.
 Employers can meet this requirement by paying no less than $13.50 per hour in wages and contributing at least $2.25 per hour toward an employee's medical benefits.

 Household employers in Washington must pay overtime at 1.5 times the regular rate of pay after 40 hours of work in a calendar week.
 If your employee lives in your home, you do not have to pay overtime.